 Personali-tees

 How about letting each student decorate their own personali-tee to share a bit about themselves with their classmates?
-Just print a ‘getting to know you’ t-shirt template, hand out the coloured pencils and scissors and let students get crafty!
+Just print a ‘getting to know you’ t-shirt template, hand out the coloured pencils and scissors, and let students get crafty!

-For example, you might announce ‘Everyone whose shirt says ‘8’ go to the right side of the classroom’ and ‘Everyone whose shirt says 7 goes to the left,’ and so on.
+For example, you might announce, ‘Everyone whose shirt says ‘8’ go to the right side of the classroom,’ and ‘Everyone whose shirt says 7 goes to the left,’ and so on.

-These tees are a wonderful way to help students identify commonalities and learn something new about each other.
+These tees are a fantastic way to help students identify commonalities and learn something new about each other.
 When you’re done, you might like to make a classroom display of all the brag bags like this ‘unbeleafable one from Queensland prep teacher @live.it.with.t below!

 All About Me Cube Games

 This is a super fun, hands-on activity that can be used in different ways.
-Simply download and print the All About Me Cube Template.
+Simply download and print the All About Me 3D Cube Template.
 Make sure you print enough for every student in your class and a few spares to go into any ‘new student packs’ you may have prepared for kids to join your class later in the year!

 You may like to enlarge these to A3 size for extra creative space and to make a fun display.